ffevotte/clang-tags/README.md

 Its main features are:
 - generating
   [compilation databases](http://clang.llvm.org/docs/JSONCompilationDatabase.html)
-  in a build-system-agnostic way
+  in a build-system-agnostic way,
-- indexing a C/C++ project source files
+- indexing a C/C++ project source files,
-- finding the definition location of an identifier in a source file
+- finding the definition location of an identifier in a source file,
-- finding all uses of a definition in the project sources
+- finding all uses of a definition in the project sources.

 Please see the [user manual](http://ffevotte.github.com/clang-tags) for a complete description of `clang-tags`' features and a usage documentation.